PerchSecurity/perch-data/README.md

 withData(queryObject: Object)
 ```

-The withData funtion currently only accepts one argument, an object of queries to execute.
+The withData function currently only accepts one argument, an object of queries to execute.

-For each entry, the key is the **desired name of the entry** in the data prop and the value is the **function that will yield the corrosponding data** (as a promise).
+For each entry, the key is the **desired name of the entry** in the data prop and the value is the **function that will yield the corresponding data** (as a promise).
 The name of the entry is also used as the default cacheKey, if the action does not provide one.

 In the following snippet, the child component will get a `data` prop with a `notifications` entry that will eventually resolve the vaule of `getNotifications`.